tobya/caddyserver.com/content/docs/basicauth.md

 *   **username** is the username
 *   **password** is the password

-This syntax is convenient for protecting a single file or base path/directory.
-For multiple resources, consider the following variation:
+This syntax is convenient for protecting a single file or base path/directory with the default realm "Restricted".
+To protect multiple resources or to specify a realm, use the following variation:

 <code class="block"><span class="hl-directive">basicauth</span> <span class="hl-arg"><i>username password</i></span> {
+    <i>resource</i>
-    <span class="hl-subdirective"><i>resources</i></span>
+    <span class="hl-subdirective">realm</span> <i>realm</i>
 }</code>

 *   **username** is the username
 *   **password** is the password
-*   **resources** is a list of files/directories to protect, one per line
+*   **realm** identifies the protection partition; it is optional and cannot be repeated

+A single argument in a nested block indicates a file or directory to protect; this may be repeated.

+The **realm** keyword is used to partition protection space on the server, each with its own authorization credentials.
+This can be convenient for user agents that are configured to remember authentication details.

 ### Examples